 Having accomplished his first order of business — getting Jamie to resign — Rosengart currently seeks to have him investigated.
 Rosengart has alleged that Jamie “corrupted” the conservatorship and that he took up to $4 million from Britney’s estate.
 Jamie has continued to deny these allegations and has repeatedly “refused” to appear for deposition under oath.
 Rosengart also seeks to investigate Tri Star, Britney’s former management group.
 Tri Star and its owner, Louise Taylor (a close connection of the Spears family, and Britney’s former manager), have been accused of mishandling Britney’s money for personal benefit.
 Like Jamie, they have also evaded Rosengart’s requests, including revealing how much they have taken from Britney’s estate.

 Britney’s professional conservators

 Meanwhile, Montgomery has insisted (through her attorney) that she “has been a tireless advocate for Britney and for her well-being,” and “unlike family members who serve as conservators, is required to follow a Code of Ethics.”
 Montgomery denied blocking Britney from getting married and having more children, an accusation the pop star leveled against her conservators in court in June.
-She wants to stay on as conservator for now, and she has also requested security detail, citing the high volume of threats she says she’s received since Britney’s June court date.
+She expressed a desire to stay on as a conservator and requested a security detail, citing the high volume of threats she says she has received since Britney’s June court date.